CraigThomasson/project-2-wheel-of-time-quiz/README.md

 <img src="documentation/images/load-page.PNG" width="450" height="250" alt="image of lode page">

 * On the load screen the user will see the title and wheel of time logo and see clearly the intentions the page.
 There are instructed to select their role to begin the quiz.
 The original color scheme was red black and gold but the red on black was not accessible for all user so the color scheme is now black and gold.
 This scheme matches a set of book covers in a more recent addition of the books so should have a good wheel of time feel to it.
-* The user will see the instruction for who to begin and the buttons to progress are clear to see.
+* The user will see the instruction for how to begin and the buttons to progress are clear to see.
-* The user is present with 3 options novice, apprentice and aes sedai these are position with in the white tower in the will of time series and book fans will understand there meaning and feel a little more immersed in the quiz.
+* The user is present with 3 options Novice, Apprentice and Aes Sedai these are positions within the White Tower in the wheell of Time series and book fans will understand there meaning and feel a little more immersed in the quiz.
 This also gives a sense of progression moving through the roles.

 ## questions and answers